 “My scalp psoriasis gets itchier in the summer months because I’m outside more and wearing a hat, which makes my head sweat,” one MyPsoriasisTeam member said.
 “Then the sweat makes my scalp itch.
 My solution is to shower after gardening and mowing and use a gentle shampoo.”

-Although you may be tempted to crank up the air conditioning to reduce sweating, air conditioning can cause dry skin, which can also trigger a flare-up.
-The American Academy of Dermatology Association recommends applying moisturizing cream throughout the day if you have psoriasis and spend time in an air-conditioned home or building.
+Although you may be tempted to crank up the air conditioning to reduce sweating, the chilled air can cause dry skin, which can also trigger a flare-up.
+The American Academy of Dermatology recommends applying moisturizing cream throughout the day if you have psoriasis and spending time in an air-conditioned home or building.

 One of the benefits of joining a local support group or an online community like MyPsoriasisTeam is the opportunity to connect with others who understand life with psoriasis and can share their tips and experiences.

-MyPsoriasisTeam members have discussed strategies to manage sweating, such as the following:
+MyPsoriasisTeam members have discussed strategies like these to manage sweating:

 Does sweating make your psoriasis symptoms worse?
 Have you found ways to manage sweating?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.